needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 `ViewpointChanged` An event that is triggered when the user's viewpoint of the volume changes.
 This event will only trigger for volumes with the bounded window configuration mode.
 The possible viewpoints are left, right, front, and back.
 When the user steps to the left of the bounded volume, this event will trigger and indicate that the user is to the left of the volume.

 This event will only trigger once a viewpoint change has happened.
 Currently, when the volume is first created, this event will not trigger.

+This event will not trigger for unbounded volumes.

 `ImmersionChanged` An event that is triggered when the user turns  the **Digital Crown** to change the immersion level.
 The VolumeCamera must be set to **Unbounded** **Mode** and the **Immersion Style** must be set to **Progressive** in Project Settings.